-- 2. & 3.
-Do the students expect that the Australian culture would be an easier transition than would the French or Japanese transfers?
+- 2. and 3.
+Do students expect it to be easier to transition into the Australian culture than the French or Japanese cultures?
 The "country difficulty," that is, the extent to which the foreign country differs from one's own, should be considered in all expatriate cases.
-The Australian transfer would have less of a language barrier than would the French or Japanese transfers. - 4.
+But, the Australian transfer would definitely pose less of a language barrier than the French or Japanese transfers. - 4.
 There are many possible types of training.
 For example, the couple could listen to lectures, see films, read books, etc., about the host country.
 Likewise, the couple could take language and culture training, go visit the country for a short stay to "test the waters," or talk to people who have been on expatriate assignments in the same country. - 5.
-This gives the students an opportunity for some personal reflection on their own international orientations. - 6.
+This gives students an opportunity for some personal reflection on their own international orientations. - 6.
 Dual-career couples will need to find placement for both members or make other arrangements for the spouse (e.g., the spouse could take a sabbatical from work, be transferred to the same country as well, take a break in his or her career).
 In an age when both men and women have careers, multinational companies must think of more creative ways to satisfy both the expatriate and his or her spouse. - 7.
 In general, younger children have an easier time adapting to living abroad.
 Older children, especially teenagers, have a more difficult time adjusting.
 For example, they resent being moved so far from their friends.
 For this reason, multinational companies should allow the entire family (not just the expatriate) ample opportunity to self-select in or out of the foreign position.
 This needs to be decided as a family because any member may impact the success of the expatriate when he or she is abroad.